mbbroberg/old-dotfiles/README.md

  	* `git-diff` Wrapper for icdiff for git diffs.
  	* `icdiff` Side by side diffs.
 From [here](http://www.jefftk.com/icdiff).
  	* `replace` - Find and replace by a given list of files. `replace foo bar **/*.txt` From [here](https://github.com/thoughtbot/dotfiles/blob/master/bin/replace).

 * **`git_template/`**
  	Template that gets copied when doing a `git init`.
 From [here](http://tbaggery.com/2011/08/08/effortless-ctags-with-git.html).
 * **`.maid/`**
  	My [Maid](https://github.com/benjaminoakes/maid) rules for cleanup of Desktop, Downloads, and automatic Brew and Oh My Zsh upgrades.
 * **`misc/`**
  	Miscellaneous scripts, that you might not run all the time.
+C
  	Contains:
  	* `bootstrap.sh` to setup dotfiles in one curl | sh command.
  	* `setup-new-mac.sh` to setup a new mac how I like it.

 * **`.oh-my-zsh/`**
 	Submodule checkout of [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh).
 * **`.vim/`**
  	My Vim plugins.
 * **`zsh-custom/`**
  	My custom [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) theme and Oh My Zsh plugins.
  	Contains: